forman/extendit/README.md

 capabilities to the application.

-ExtendIt.js has been designed to efficiently work with [React](https://react.dev/), for this purpose it provides a number of reactive [React hooks](https://react.dev/reference/react/hooks).
+ExtendIt.js has been designed to efficiently work with [React](https://react.dev/), for this purpose it provides a number of
+[React hooks](https://react.dev/reference/react/hooks).
 However, the library can be used without
 React too.
 It's just a peer dependency.